sofwerx/safehouse-algorithm/README.md

 ```

+# Safehouse Data

-# Access Data from Github
+### Access Data from Github
 If you would like to train a new model please clone this repo https://github.com/sofwerx/safehouse-data.git .

 The data in this repo is in JSON format.
 Each hit in the JSON files is an observation.
-I trained this model by treating each observation as an action and modeled a sequence of action.
+I trained this model by treating each observation as an action and modeled a sequence of actions.

-Data to retrain the model provided in the Safehouse Algorithm Repo:
+Retrain the model provided in the Safehouse Algorithm Repo with Safehouse Data Rep:

 1. Select data sources listed in General
 2. Standardize format for the time across JSON files